ethanloun/SIEMLab/README.md

 <p align="center">
 Viewing Logs: <br/>

+This is to check the windows logs with query "SecurityEvent".

 ![Image](https://github.com/user-attachments/assets/ee31de51-9644-4bb7-a7f6-39b73b9b2aaa)

 <p align="center">
 Using this File to Locate Where the IPs Originate from: <br/>

+Speadsheet of IP mapping ranges and where they are in the world.

 <p align="center">
 <img width="600" height="900" src="https://github.com/user-attachments/assets/d48ea81f-3e8d-4de6-ac56-c54af3dd7206">